openjdk/amber-docs/site/design-notes/templated-strings.md

 var query = connection."SELECT * FROM \{table}";
 ```

+#### Non-string results

-**Non-string results.**  One could easily imagine a JSON or XML library
+One could easily imagine a JSON or XML library
 providing a similar level of quote discipline and injection protection in those
 domains (they are vulnerable to injection attacks too):